Hooghly Mohsin College

+History

 Hooghly Mohsin College (HMC) began on 1 August 1836 as the New Hooghly College.
 It was established by Muhammad Mohsin, who also started other colleges.
 On its 100th anniversary it was renamed Hooghly Mohsin College.
 It became affiliated to University of Calcutta since the latter's initiation in 1857.
 After the establishment of the University of Burdwan in 1960, the college became its constituent.

+Departments and courses

+The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Chinsurah and its adjoining areas.

+Science

+Science faculty consists of the departments of Chemistry, Physics, Mathematics, Botany, Zoology, Physiology, Geology, and Economics.

+Arts & Commerce

+Arts and Commerce faculty consists of departments of Bengali, English, Sanskrit, Hindi, Urdu, History, Political Science, Philosophy, and Commerce (Accountancy).

 Accreditation

 Recently, Hooghly Mohsin College has been awarded B++ grade by the National Assessment and Accreditation Council (NAAC).
 The college is recognized by the University Grants Commission (UGC).

 Hooghly Mohsin has been recognized by the University Grants Commission as a "College with Potential for Excellence."
-The Department of Biotechnology, government of India, has recognized it as a "STAR COLLEGE."
+The Department of Biotechnology, government of India, has been recognized as a "STAR COLLEGE."
 The Department of Science & Technology, government of India, has selected this college under "Fund for Improvement of Science & Technology Infrastructure" (DST-FIST) scheme.